sem-js/leadership/resources/getting_started.md

 Here are a few recommendations, if you really have no idea what to try out.

 ### General purpose ###
-* Python - is a complied language; many people really love the ease of use and straightforwardness of Python, so I recommend it as a good starting language.
+* Python (https://www.python.org/) - is a complied language; many people really love the ease of use and straightforwardness of Python, so I recommend it as a good starting language.
 Python is used at the command line, but it is pretty easy to get started with.

 ### Frontend ###
-* Javascript - is an interpreted language and if you are doing any kind of frontend development, likely Javascript is involved.
+* Javascript (https://www.javascript.com/) - is an interpreted language and if you are doing any kind of frontend development, likely Javascript is involved.
 Also, the bar to entry is low, you just need a plain text editor and a browser.
+* HTML (https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) - essential for frontend work, HTML is the part of the UI in the browser that gives web pages their structure
+* CSS (https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics) - essential for frontend work, CSS is the part of the UI in the browser that gives web pages their styling, color, size, font, etc.

 ### Backend ###
-* PHP - is an interpreted language that has grown up with the web, and the newest version, PHP7, is much more solid than older versions.
+* PHP (https://secure.php.net/) - is an interpreted language that has grown up with the web, and the newest version, PHP7, is much more solid than older versions.
 The nice thing about PHP is it is not compiled, so it has a low bar to entry (like Javascript.)
 Also, much of the web is using PHP, so having some experience with PHP may help you get work later on.
-* Java - is a compiled language that is cross platform, it takes a little more to get setup with Java.
+* Java (https://www.java.com/en/) - is a compiled language that is cross platform, it takes a little more to get setup with Java.
 But due to it being cross platform, it is a good choice for development on the web
-* C# - is a compiled language, and is currently a Microsoft only language.
+* C# (https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) - is a compiled language, and is currently a Microsoft only language.
 C# is used with Microsoft's .NET platform (although they are planning to release a Mac version, so we will see where this goes)
-* C++ - is a compiled language used often in software and application development, and allows lower level access to the computer.
+* C++ (http://www.cplusplus.com/info/description/) - is a compiled language used often in software and application development, and allows lower level access to the computer.

 Also, you may want to read up on Compiled versus Interpreted languages, to have a good understanding of what those terms mean.